dijkstracula/solvent/paper/report.md

 of qualifiers for predicate abstraction to choose from is in some sense determining the "basis set" that will comprise a reconstructed liquid type.

+_It's, nice, but I'm not sure we need this figure.
+It is a lot of syntax that we are not really asking people to read and understand_
 ```ocaml
 (* ./default_patterns *)
 qualif BOOL(v): ? v